A Girls Weekend Away

 Dawg Gone Bees started as a family-owned and operated apiary selling honey.
 They have continually grown to sell other products, and in 2015 after some trial and error, they started to sell mead.
 Mead is an alcoholic beverage predating wine that is made from honey – not fruit.
 It was the Viking’s drink of choice!
 Their mead comes in three variations.
 The Deep Creek Honey Mead is a traditional semi-dry made with Dawg Gone Bees ambrosia honey.

 “Dawg Gone Bees has the best Honey Mead ever!
 And I tried many different honey meads! – Kimmy Sue

 Adams County Winery was one of the most recommended from Pour Tour goers and for good reason!
 Adams County Winery opened its doors in 1975 in Orrtanna, Pa., and is currently Pennsylvania’s fifth oldest operating winery.
-Growing eight different varieties of grapes across their 12.5-acre vineyard, Adams County Winery has several signature wines as well as seasonal wines.
+Growing eight different varieties of grapes across their 12.5-acre vineyard, they have several signature wines as well as seasonal wines.
 Rebel Red is their most popular red wine and resembles the taste of a freshly picked grape.

 “My absolute favorite wine in Adams County is hands down Rebel Red from Adams County Winery!
 Every chance I get to go to the winery, I buy three or four bottles!
 Love, love, love their wine & the winery! – Kim Donaldson

 Mason Dixon Distillery is a father and son duo creating fine spirits with locally sourced ingredients in a renovated 100-year-old factory.
-Mason Dixon has a great menu to pair with their drinks and one passionate Pour Tour goer was particularly fond of their Old Fashioned.
-We’ll let his review speak for itself:
+Mason Dixon has a great menu to pair with their drinks and this came highly recommended by a passionate Pour Tour goer was particularly fond of their Old Fashioned.

 Also recommended at Mason Dixon Distillery: